Fmstrat/winapps/README.md

 - Replace the `icon.svg` with an SVG for the application
 - Re-run the installer
 - Submit a Pull Request to add it to WinApps officially

+When running the installer, it will check for if any configured apps are installed, and if they are it will create the appropriate shortcuts on the host OS.